Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \Leftrightarrow\frac{\partial P}{\partial t} &= -\left(\mathbf{v}\cdot\nabla\right)\left(\alpha\etabi\cdot\nabla\psi\right) + \alpha\mathbf{f}_R\cdot\nabla\theta, \end{align} \]

-In this case, the potential vorticity is a conserved quantity except for the friction:
+In this case, the potential vorticity is thus a conserved quantity apart from friction:

 \[ \begin{align} \md{P} &= \alpha\mathbf{f}_R\cdot\nabla\theta \end{align} \]